narger-ef/LowMemoryFHEResNet20/README.md

 ## Declaration

-This is a proof of concept and, even though parameters are created wtih $\lambda = 128$ security bits (according to [Homomorphic Encryption Standards](https://homomorphicencryption.org/standard)), this circuit should not be used in production.
+This is a proof of concept and, even though parameters are created wtih $\lambda \geq 128$ security bits (according to [Homomorphic Encryption Standards](https://homomorphicencryption.org/standard)), this circuit should not be used in production.

 ## Authors
 (To be removed before submitting the paper)